 Each new topic is designed to help your child acquire additional English vocabulary.
 For example, in the Numbers topic, your child can play an interactive game to practice counting, read or listen to an audiobook about numbers, trace the numerals 1 through 10 with our animated traceables, and sing along to songs.
 In our games, beginning learners receive scaffolded clues and instructions as well as simple prompts, such as “One apple.”
 Intermediate instructions use complete sentences, such as, “Lisa wants one apple.”
-At the highest level, children must listen closely for the key vocabulary word.
+At the highest level, children must listen closely to the key vocabulary word.
 For example: “Lisa would like one apple.
 Can you help her?”

 Organization of the Lingokids Curriculum

-Within the Kids Section your child will have repeated exposure to activities that challenge them, ensuring that they master the material in each topic before advancing to the next unit.
+Within the Kids Area, your child will have repeated exposure to activities that challenge them, ensuring that they master the material in each topic before advancing to the next unit.
 When your child scrolls to the end of the activity list, they can press the Magic Shuffle Button to refresh a new list of activities based on their progress and favorites.

 How can I help my child?

 Learning English can be fun for the whole family!
-Games, activities, songs and audiobooks can be a fun way for the whole household to learn words and phrases.
+Games, activities, songs, and audiobooks can be a fun way for the whole household to learn words and phrases.
 For parents that want to reinforce their child's learning outside the app, we suggest our printable materials.
 These printables contain coloring activities, craft suggestions, vocabulary games, and conversation starters for each topic that parents can use to practice English with their child at home.